 Did the victim die after the first shot was fired?

 The surviving man was charged with murder.
 However, at his trial, medical evidence suggested the twitching and jerking could have been the victim’s body making involuntary responses.
 In other words, he may have already been dead when the defendant shot him a second and third time.

 Can it be murder or attempted murder if someone is already dead?

 Both prosecution and defence lawyers said they had never encountered such a strange murder case, and could find no legal precedent to draw on.

-However, the jury still had to decide whether the accused was guilty or not guilty of murder.
+However, the jury still had to decide whether the accused was guilty or not guilty of murder, attempted murder or manslaughter.